WATCH: Gov. Landry, state officials brief Louisiana residents as severe winter weather approaches

 Watch the news conference:

-The state is expected to receive subfreezing temperatures starting on Saturday, with the possibility of winter precipitation and icy roads.
+Temperatures should dip below freezing sometime Saturday, and snow or ice could accumulate into Sunday.

-Landry said he signed a state of emergency allowing direct state assistance to help with citizens' health and safety at the parish level, and it allows the state to request a waiver for commercial motor carriers and drivers assisting with emergencies in an effort to prevent shortages.
+Landry said his emergency order would allow the state to help impacted parishes directly.
+It also allows Louisiana to waive restrictions on commercial motor carriers and drivers assisting with emergencies in an effort to prevent shortages.

-He said he is expecting "significant impacts" starting Friday in the northwestern parishes with "artic air" that will hang around into the next week.
-He said many of the southern parishes would also be affected, but it would especially affect central and north Louisiana.
+He said he is expecting "significant impacts" starting Friday in the northwestern parishes with "Arctic air" that will hang around into the next week.
+He said many southern parishes would be affected, but the storm posed a significant threat to central and north Louisiana.

-Landry brought up last year's snowstorm, saying he'd rather "have a snowstorm than an ice storm."
+Significant icing is expected in parts of the state.
+Noting last year's significant snowfall, Landry said he would rather "have a snowstorm than an ice storm."

 "An ice storm is going to create power outages, especially if we get the amount of ice [that is projected]," Landry said.
 He said to counteract this, the Public Service Commission ensured utilities' crews will work "around the clock based upon the weather at that time, and coordinate with our agencies to restore utilities as quickly as possible."